-• Smoking is prohibited in any University buildings.
-Smoking is also prohibited within 20ft of any building.
+- Smoking is prohibited on all University property.
 Furthermore, the littering of cigarette butts in common areas on campus is prohibited.
-The first violation will result in a \$50 fine and subsequent violations are \$100 each and may include disciplinary sanctions.

-Due to electrical requirement and safety precautions, appliances with exposed heating elements, sun lamps, tanning beds, space heaters, ceiling fans, black lights, microwave ovens more than 750 watts, hot plates, electric frying pans, toaster ovens, George Foreman type grills, rice cookers, crock pots, open-faced electrical or heating appliances, outside antennas of any kind are not permitted in residence halls rooms.
-The storage of any flammable fluid is not allowed.

-• Because of the fire hazard presented by burning candles, incense, potpourri pots and other devices, which use an open flame, these items are not allowed in the residence halls.
+The first violation will result in a \$50 fine and subsequent violations are \$100 each and may include disciplinary sanctions. - Due to electrical requirement and safety precautions, appliances with exposed heating elements, sun lamps, tanning beds, space heaters, ceiling fans, black lights, microwave ovens more than 750 watts, hot plates, electric frying pans, toaster ovens, George Foreman type grills, rice cookers, crock pots, open-faced electrical or heating appliances, outside antennas of any kind are not permitted in residence halls rooms.
+The storage of any flammable fluid is not allowed. - Because of the fire hazard presented by burning candles, incense, potpourri pots and other devices, which use an open flame, these items are not allowed in the residence halls.
 Unlit candles are not permitted.
 Failure to follow the Candle/Incense Policy will result in confiscation of the materials and a \$25 fine will be imposed.
 A \$50 fine will be imposed for each subsequent violation of this policy.